draco987987/SDG7_Proyect/README.md

 * Icons: Font Awesome

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
-- The icons were taken from [Font Awesome](https://fontawesome.com/)
+- The icons were taken from [Font Awesome]

 ## Acknowledgements
-* Thank to Code Institute mentors for iterative feedback, explanations and support
+* Thank to Code Institute mentors (Vasi) for iterative feedback, explanations and support